 - International Patients

-Doctors trained in diagnosing and treating diseases of the heart and blood vessels (cardiovascular diseases), work with doctors trained in electrophysiology and heart surgery to evaluate and treat people who have bradycardia and other heart arrhythmias at Mayo Clinic's Heart Rhythm Clinic in Minnesota.
+Doctors trained in diagnosing and treating diseases of the heart and blood vessels (cardiovascular diseases) work with doctors trained in electrophysiology and heart surgery to evaluate and treat people with bradycardia and other heart arrhythmias at Mayo Clinic's Heart Rhythm Clinic in Minnesota.

 - Cardiovascular Diseases

 Doctors trained to treat children with heart disorders (pediatric cardiologists and cardiovascular surgeons) work in teams with other health care professionals to offer appropriate diagnosis and treatment options for your child with bradycardia or another heart condition.

 For appointments or more information, call the Central Appointment Office at 507-538-3270 7 a.m. to 6 p.m.
 Central time, Monday through Friday or complete an online appointment request form.

 - U.S. Patients